Hypocisy/RPGCoreV3-Chinese-wiki/Arrow-Hit.md

-Triggers for being struck by an arrow
+Triggers responsible for natural minecraft projectiles.

 # Your arrow hit the target